 Actually, the claim that an independent Macedonia will somehow monopolize the name seems to be groundless.
 Many places in the World, including states and cities, have the same names as other places.
 For instance, the former Soviet Republic Georgia has the same name as the US state Georgia; Mexico is the name of a state in North America, and it is also contained in the name of the state New Mexico as one of the US states.
 Luxembourg is a state in Europe and also a city in Singapore.
-There is a state Columbia in South America and a number of cities called Columbia (at least 22) in the US states.
-Paris is not only capital of France, but also a city in Texas; Moscow is not only capital of Egypt but also a city in Illinois, etc. What will Greece say about the name of Athens?
-It is not only the name of Greece's capital but also the name of around 60 cities, towns and places all over the world.
+There is a state Columbia in South America and a number of cities called Columbia (at least 22) in the US states1.
+Paris is not only capital of France, but also a city in Texas; Moscow is not only capital of the Russian Federation but also a city in Kansas; Cairo is not only capital of Egypt but also a city in Illinois, etc. What will Greece say about the name of Athens?
+It is not only the name of Greece's capital but also the name of around 60 cities, towns and places all over the world2.
 Athens can be found in Russia (Siberian Athens - Tomsk, Russia) or in Cuba (Athens of Cuba - Matanzas, Cuba) etc.